devendranaga/linux-systems-programming-with-c/data_structures.md

 ### 3.1 Circular linked lists

-1. The linked list's last element points to the head instead of NULL.
-Making it the circular linked list.
+The linked list's last element points to the head instead of NULL, thus making it the circular linked list.

 the circular linked list looks as the following.